Hiking Montreat, NC

-The trail ended up being a bit more steep and rough than we wanted for Tybee.
+The trail turned out to be a bit steeper and rougher than we wanted for Tybee.
 At 11 years old she's only able to do shorter hikes because of the arthritis in her hips and right elbow, in addition to potentially having degenerative myelopathy.
 But she loves to get outside and go hiking.

-Andrew and I just have to keep a good eye on Tybee during rocky, rooty and steep sections of the trail.
-Sometimes she needs a hand on her butt to stabilize or assist her and other times as you reach out to help her she nimbly jumps over a log and gives you a look that says, "Man, that was a easy."
-But going up a steep rock face like the one below calls for more than a hand on her butt.
+Andrew and I just kept an eye on he whenever the trail turned rocky, rooty and steep.
+Sometimes she needed a hand on her butt to stabilize or assist her.
+Other times as I reached out to help her, she'd nimbly jump over a log and gives you a look that said, "Man, that was a easy."
+But going up a steep rock face like this one called for more than a hand on her butt.

-Then there's Tyki, who in this case ran up and down the rock face a couple of times before I even started up it.
+Then there's Tyki, who ran up and down the rock face a couple of times before I even started hiking up it.

 Our hike start on Big Piney Ridge Trail (which is a steep uphill), T'ing into West Ridge Trail, onto Little Knob Trail (steep downhill), a short road walk, and Little Piney Trail (really well constructed trail) back to the car after merging back with Big Piney Ridge Trail for a short bit at the very end.

 You can download the map for Montreat trails here or pick one up at the book store at Montreat Conference Center.
-Either way, it'll be the same map - a simple 8.5 x 11 office paper map.
+Either way, it'll be the same map - a simple 8.5 x 11 printed out paper map.

-On Little Knob Trail the dogs found one of their favorite things: icicles!
+The dogs found one of their favorite things on Little Knob Trail: icicles!
 They love to eat as much of it as possible, even if it means getting brain freeze!